Zeck69/zeck69.github.io/index.md

 - fame in terms of awards, online popularity and connections between actors

-## Award-Winning Actors: Does the Shine of the Award Increase the Number of Stars of the Rating ?
+## Awarded Actors: Does the Shine of the Award Boost the Rating ?

+"Ladies and gentlemen, the Oscar for Best Actor goes to..."; have you ever heard of Meryl Streep?
+Or Leonardo DiCaprio?
+Will Smith?
+Yes, we bet you have.
+These are all Oscar-winning actors.
+And their movies are usually pretty successful, right?
+Have you ever asked yourself whether the ratings of a movie are influenced by the presence of awarded actors in them?

+In this section we ....

 ![award_winner](https://github.com/thetayne/thetayne.github.io/blob/master/_includes/award_winner.png?raw=true)